abysswarrior/crypto-funds-portfolio/README.md

-# crypto-funds-portfolio
+# Crypto Funds Portfolio
-A webapp that shows the portfolio of the most famous cryptocurrency hedge funds.
+**Crypto Funds Portfolio** is a free and open-source project, created by the _Django framework_.
+It's a web application that gives you the portfolio of the most famous cryptocurrency hedge funds and venture capitals.
+You can access all data through UI or APIs.

+> The main content of this app crawled from [messari.io](https://messari.io/)